What Do Board Members Commit To?

 - Members are elected to serve a three-year term.
 They may serve a maximum of six consecutive years.

-- The board generally meets once a month for one to two hours (currently, the 2nd Monday of each month, from 6:00 to 8:00 pm).
-Board members are expected to attend a minimum of ten meetings a year (with two absences excused by the President).
+- The board generally meets once a quarter.
+Board members are expected to attend a minimum of three meetings a year .